 The pilot of Sarif Industries VTOL aircraft.
 She flies Sarif, Adam, and other company personnel wherever they need to go, and provides Adam with overwatch on some of his missions.
 She lived in Heng Sha for a few years and has personal connections there.

 Can be subverted by the player if they stick around and kill all the enemies, allowing her to escape as well.

-Motor Mouth: Not as rapid as other examples, but there's no particular explanation for it.
-Maybe she's just nervous all the time?
+Motor Mouth: Not as rapid as other examples, but there's no particular explanation for it besides, possibly, her piloting augs making her slightly over-energetic.